Frequently asked questions

 The project leader will be responsible for all operational, scientific, reporting and financial aspects of the project for its duration.
 The funds will be paid out to the home institution of the lead applicant, whose responsibility it is to allocate the funds to the other participating institutions / co-applicants.

-Can a person be a lead applicant on one consortium and be a co-applicant in another consortium?
+Can a person be a lead applicant on one consortium and be a co-applicant in another consortium or a co-applicant in two consortia?

 Yes, this is possible if the consortia are sufficiently distinct from each other with regards to their research and clinical aims.